Types of Degrees Religious Studies Majors Are Getting

 We don’t know for sure if all of these people took jobs related to religion so take that into consideration.

 Salaries According to BLS

-Average salaries range from $82,420 to $85,450 (25th to 75th percentile) for careers related to religion.
+Religion majors often go into careers where salaries can range from $82,420 to $85,450 (25th to 75th percentile).
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.